-Just One Third Of Kenyan Voters Took Part In Re-Run, Election Chief Says
+Just One-Third Of Kenyan Voters Took Part In Rerun, Election Chief Says

 This wide discrepancy has obviously sparked questions.
 But as Kenya's Daily Nation newspaper reported, Chebukati "left a trail of loose ends as he refused to take questions from journalists at the press conference and despite promising that he would answer all questions, walked away without doing so."

-Kenya's President Uhuru Kenyatta was declared the winner in August against opposition leader Raila Odinga.
+Kenyan President Uhuru Kenyatta was declared the winner in August against opposition leader Raila Odinga.
 Then, the Supreme Court nullified that result over irregularities.

-Officials plan to try to reopen polls on Saturday, Eyder added.
+Officials had planned to try to reopen polls in opposition strongholds on Saturday, Eyder added, but later postponed because of security concerns.
+It's not clear when officials will try to resume voting.

-That's been met with skepticism by some officials, such as Peter Anyang' Nyong'o, the governor of Kisumu county, according to The Associated Press.
-He described the plan as a "joke," suggesting that it could lead to violence by police against protesters.
+Those plans have been met with skepticism by some officials, such as Peter Anyang' Nyong'o, the governor of Kisumu County, according to The Associated Press.
+He described the idea of opening polls as a "joke," suggesting that it could lead to violence by police against protesters.
 If the commission chief "wants to hold the election here, he is just going to cause more deaths," Nyong'o said.

 Some protests continued Friday, and Reuters reports that at least five people have been killed since the start of voting on Thursday.